Interaction-controlled impurity transport in trapped mixtures of ultracold bosons: Setup, Hamiltonian and Propagation Protocol

-Thus, first we transfer the impurity to the right well and hold it there for $t_{s_1}$ with species $A$ being repulsive and $B$ attractive.
-After being unpinned at time $t_{\rm{tr}}+2\Delta t+t_{s_1}$, we apply an inverse protocol with $f_{+} \leftrightarrow f_{-}$, \ie, now $A$ becomes attractive and $B$ repulsive, see \cref{fig:protocol}(b).
-Note that in the second sequence we use the same transfer period $t_{\rm{tr}}$, even though the state of the impurity is different from the one at $t=0$.
+\colorOne{To transfer the impurity forth and back, we employ the protocol depicted in \cref{fig:protocol}(b).
+Essentially, it applies `transfer-pin-store-unpin' from \cref{fig:protocol}(a) two times.
+First, we transfer the impurity to the right well and hold it there for $t_{s_1}=110$ with species $A$ being repulsive and $B$ attractive.
+Second, we transfer the impurity back to the original well and hold it there for $t_{s_2}=110$.
+As opposed to the first sequence, the species $A$ is now attractive and $B$ repulsive.
+Note that in the second sequence we use the same transfer period $t_{\rm{tr}}$, even though the state of the impurity is different from the one at $t=0$.}

 Let us note that, in principle, many other protocols could be imagined and applied.
 Indeed, we have explored several other strategies which, however, turned out to be much less successful.
 Nevertheless, we want to give a brief sketch of some alternative protocols and why they don't work.
 First, we investigated much slower linear ramps by starting to change the majority-impurity interactions right at the start of transfer periods.
 As it turns out, already for a forward transfer this results in a fraction of the impurity density to be left behind, \ie, a sub-optimal transfer, whereas the majority component, interacting attractively with the impurity, sustains a sizable decay of self-trapping, thereby making it an unreliable container for the impurity during storage times.
 Second, we tried to quench the majority-impurity interactions at times immediately before and after the storage period, \ie, infinitely steep ramps.
-While the forward transfer was very promising, the subsequent back-transfer was worse than \cref{eq:zuruck} in every aspect and, on top of that, extremely sensitive to the particular time of the impurity release.
+While the forward transfer was very promising, the subsequent back-transfer was \colorThree{less efficient as compared to the protocol from \cref{fig:protocol}(b)} in every aspect and, on top of that, extremely sensitive to the particular time of the impurity release.